This post points out bad aspects you’ll not hear us normally say. It doesn’t mean I’m unhappy or unfulfilled.

 After I preached, I went to my mission table in the hall and was chatting with people, passing out prayer cards, shaking hands, etc. My son and his girlfriend came to say hi, and after a few minutes my son hugged me.
 “Love you, Dad.
 See you in….what…two years or three?”

 I started crying and people graciously walked away from my table.
-I realized that I was not going to see him again for at least two years.
+We both knew I was not going to see him again for at least two years.

 My wife recently took my 19-year-old to start college in the States.
 She called me from her hotel room weeping and said, “It doesn’t get easier.
 I hate this!
 I hate this!”